-In addition to daily limit checks, continuous stress tests are conducted to ensure that liquidity is sufficient even during unfavourable market conditions.
+In addition to daily limit checks, continuous stress tests are conducted to ensure that liquidity is sufficient even during possible if unlikely market conditions.
 Examples of stressed scenarios that are tested include:

-- a stop in the borrowing market, no new deposits are available; - lower market values of the investments in the liquidity reserve: - customers stop paying interest and repaying their loans; - full utilisation of customers' flexible loans in the first month; and - · withdrawals from deposits.
+- a stop in the borrowing market and no new deposits are available; - lower market values of the investments in the liquidity reserve; - customers stop paying interest and repaying their loans; - full utilisation of customers' flexible loans in the first month; and - substantial withdrawals from deposits with immediate effect (day 1)

 The stress tests carried out by the bank have indicated a healthy payment capacity even if several different events that have a negative effect on liquidity were to occur simultaneously.
-At 31 December 2019, the bank was able to meet its payment obligations for about 85 days when stress was applied to all parameters.
+At 31 December 2020, the bank was able to meet its payment obligations for about 23 days when stress was applied to all parameters simultaneously.
 Withdrawals from deposits is the single scenario that has the most significant negative impact on liquidity.
 In such a scenario, the fact that the bank's deposit products are covered by the national deposit insurance comprises a risk-mitigating factor.
 The bank believes that the current payment capacity is satisfactory and corresponds well to the bank's low appetite for liquidity risk.